Special cafes and approved retail outlets proposed for legal cannabis market

 It will include:

-• Allowing products to be bought only in a licensed premise from a licenced and registered retailer
+• Allowing products to be bought only in a licensed premise from a licensed and registered retailer

 • A ban on using cannabis publicly, allowing it only in a special licensed premise or on private property